Energy transfer from MHD-scale slow-mode waves to kinetic-scale ion acoustic waves: Introduction

 \section{Introduction}

 Plasmas support collective oscillations across multiple spatial scales, from large-scale magnetohydrodynamic (MHD) waves to kinetic-scale ion and electron plasma waves.
 Understanding how energy is transferred among these disparate spatial scales represents one of the most compelling challenges in space and astrophysical plasma physics.
 To investigate this cross-scale energy transfer in situ, modern spacecraft missions employ multi-point constellations, including the four-spacecraft Cluster mission \citep{Escoubet01}, the five-spacecraft THEMIS mission \citep{Angelopoulos08:ssr}, and the four-spacecraft Magnetospheric Multiscale (MMS) mission \citep{Burch16}.
 Cross-scale energy transfer events occur predominantly in plasma boundary regions---such as shocks, plasma jets, and current sheets/flux ropes---where steep gradients in magnetic field and plasma density are present.
 One example occurs when mesoscale plasma jets, generated by reconnection outflows in Earth's magnetotail, propagate into the dipole-dominated inner magnetosphere as dipolarization fronts \citep[e.g.,][]{Angelopoulos92,Runov09grl}.
 These fronts excite field line resonances at ion scales \citep{Chaston14,cheng2020kinetic}, which subsequently drive intense electron beams via nonlinear Landau resonance \citep{Artemyev15:jgr:KAW} and Debye-scale electrostatic turbulence \citep{Malaspina18,liu2022cross}.
-Ultimately, dipolarization fronts decelerate and deposit their energy into the ambient thermal plasma through this energy transfer spanning multiple spatial scales \citep{Khotyaintsev11,Ergun15,An21:kaw,Ukhorskiy22:NatSR}.
-Similar energy transfer processes likely occur in the vicinity of astrophysical jets at the Sun \citep{Masuda94,raouafi2016solar} and other stellar environments \citep{blandford1998jets}.
+Ultimately, dipolarization fronts decelerate and deposit their energy into the ambient thermal plasma through this energy transfer spanning multiple spatial scales \citep{Khotyaintsev11,Ergun15,An21:kaw,Ukhorskiy22:NatSR}. {Similar energy transfer processes are likely to occur near coronal jets generated by magnetic reconnection on the Sun, which contribute to coronal heating and the acceleration of solar wind particles \citep{Masuda94, raouafi2016solar}, as well as in other stellar environments involving astrophysical jets associated with shocks \citep{blandford1998jets}.}